 4 - III.
-G. FACTORS OTHER THAN PREFERENCES THAT AFFECT SELECTION OF APPLICANTS unit to the applicants available on the waiting lists.
+G. FACTORS OTHER THAN PREFERENCES THAT AFFECT SELECTION OF APPLICANTS

+Before applying its preference system, MHRA will first match the characteristics of the available unit to the applicants available on the waiting lists.
 Factors such as unit size, accessible features, deconcentration or income mixing, income targeting, or units in housing designated for the elderly limit the admission of families to those characteristics that match the characteristics and features of the vacant unit available.